Toronto: Religion

-Questions on religion are conducted in every other Canadian census, with the latest census to include them being the 2011 Canadian Census.
-In 2011, the most commonly reported religion in Toronto was Christianity, adhered to by 54.1 per cent of the population.
-A plurality, 28.2 per cent, of the city's population was Catholic, followed by Protestants (11.9 per cent), Christian Orthodox (4.3 per cent), and members of other Christian denominations (9.7 per cent).

-Other religions significantly practised in the city are Islam (8.2 per cent), Hinduism (5.6 per cent), Judaism (3.8 per cent), Buddhism (2.7 per cent), and Sikhism (0.8 per cent).
-Those with no religious affiliation made up 24.2 per cent of Toronto's population.

 Language

-English is the predominant language spoken by Torontonians with approximately 95 per cent of residents having proficiency in the language, although only 54.7 per cent of Torontonians reported English as their mother tongue.
-Greater Toronto English, or simply Toronto slang, is a dialect found primarily in Toronto, primarily spoken by youths.
+English is the predominant language spoken by Torontonians, with approximately 95 per cent of residents having proficiency in it, although only 54.7 per cent of Torontonians reported English as their mother tongue.
+Multicultural Toronto English, or simply Toronto slang, is a dialect of English found primarily among young people in the Greater Toronto Area.
 English is one of two official languages of Canada, with the other being French.
 Approximately 1.6 per cent of Torontonians reported French as their mother tongue, although 9.1 per cent reported being bilingual in both official languages.
 In addition to services provided by the federal government, provincial services in Toronto are available in both official languages as a result of the French Language Services Act.
 Approximately 4.9 per cent of Torontonians reported having no knowledge in either of the official languages of the country.

 Because the city is also home to many other languages, municipal services, most notably its 9-1-1 emergency telephone service, is equipped to respond in over 150 languages.
-In the 2001 Canadian Census, the collective varieties of Chinese and Italian are the most widely spoken languages at work after English.
-Approximately 55 per cent of respondents who reported proficiency in a Chinese language reported knowledge in Mandarin in the 2016 census.
+In the 2001 Canadian census, the collective varieties of Chinese and Italian are the most widely spoken languages at work after English.
+Approximately 55 per cent of respondents who reported proficiency in a Chinese language reported knowledge of Mandarin in the 2016 census.